After the Sunset: Production

 Paul Zbyszewski's original screenplay for After the Sunset was discovered by producers Beau Flynn and Tripp Vinson, both known for producing movies such as Tigerland (2000) and Requiem for a Dream (2000).
 The script was purchased by New Line Cinema, and the producers hired Australian screenwriter Craig Rosenberg to create a re-write.
 Both the studio and the producers agreed that their first choice for the role of master thief Max Burdett was Pierce Brosnan.
 Salma Hayek, Oscar-nominated for her role in Frida (2002), was the next actor to join the cast.

 Next to join the film was director Brett Ratner.
 The film had originally been scheduled to be directed by John Stockwell but he dropped out due to creative differences.
 Talking about joining the movie, Ratner said: "I love caper films.
 There are so many great films in this genre, but what makes After the Sunset different is that it's a heist movie that has a combination of great relationships, heart, and comedy."

 Chris Tucker and Jackie Chan were both offered film cameos as police officers (a nod to the Rush Hour series which Brett Ratner also directed) but turned them down.

 With the two leads set, Woody Harrelson was cast in the role of Burdett's nemesis, FBI agent Stanley Lloyd.
 Harrelson said during promotion: "When this movie came along, I loved it right away."
 Don Cheadle's casting marked a third collaboration with Ratner, following The Family Man (2000) and Rush Hour 2 (2001).
 The role of Sophie, the Bahamian cop, was the next role to be cast.
 British actress Naomie Harris landed the role.

 With the majority of the script set on an island in the Caribbean, the filmmakers decided to shoot in The Bahamas, based out of the Atlantis resort in Nassau.

 Reception

 Box office

-The film opened at number 3 in North America, earning $11,100,392 in its opening weekend, with its widest release in 2,819 theaters.
+The film opened at number 3 in North America, earning $11,100,392 in its opening weekend behind The Incredibles and The Polar Express, with its widest release in 2,819 theaters.
 It grossed $28,331,233 domestically and $33,016,564 in international markets, adding up to a worldwide gross of $61,347,797.